 Years ago, I shared essays of belief with my students from NPR’s series This I Believe.
-The essays were both written and spoken, and one particularly powerful one was by Ronald Cotton and Jennifer Thompson-Cannino.
+One particularly powerful one is by Ronald Cotton and Jennifer Thompson-Cannino.
 It grabbed my attention because they were from my home state of North Carolina, and their true story was both troubling and redemptive.
 Once just an essay that I highly recommend listening to (link below), now their story is also a novel and one that I highly recommend reading.

-*For those who have dealt with abuse, some excerpts may be difficult to read as details of the rape are recounted to the police and in the courtroom.
+*For those who have experienced abuse, some excerpts may be difficult to read as details of the rape are recounted to the police and in the courtroom.

 Thompson-Cannino, Jennifer, and Ronald Cotton.
 Picking Cotton.
 Edited by Erin Torneo, St. Martin’s Press, 2009.

 Purchase your copy here: